 As of May 2020, Simplifya's Audits module gives you the ability to create Audit Templates.

-This article covers the steps to for editing your Audit Templates.
+This article covers the steps to creating and editing your Audit Templates.

 - To learn the difference between audits and Audit Templates, see: Audit Templates vs. Audits

-- To learn how to create an Audit Template, see: Creating Audit Templates
+- To learn how to edit an Audit Template, see: Editing Audit Templates

 - To learn how to assign an Audit Template, see: Creating a Self-Audit

 Simplifya offers three ways to create your Audit Templates.
 They are: